aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/pilgrimage/sukkot/rude-are-the-tabernacles-now-a-hymn-for-hoshanah-rabbah-by-penina-moise-k-k-beth-elohim-1842.html.md

 <html>
 <head></head>
 <body>
-Title: Rude are the Tabernacles Now, a hymn for Hoshanah Rabbah by Penina Moïse (Ḳ.Ḳ.
+Title: Rude are the Tabernacles Now, a hymn for Hoshana Rabbah by Penina Moïse (Ḳ.Ḳ.
 Beth Elohim 1842)<br />
 Primary contributor: aharon.varady<br />
 For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=40428">http://opensiddur.org/?p=40428</a>
 <p />